FAQS – Sun Tunnel

 Q. What does a Sun Tunnel cost?

-A. Installed we charge $795 for a 14″ Sun Tunnel.
-That price includes the first four feet through the attic and each two foot extension adds $85.
-Most of our installs need one or two extensions but we can traverse up to twenty feet through an attic without affecting the amount light delivered below.
+A. Installed we charge $1,100 for a 14″ Sun Tunnel.
+That price includes the first six feet through the attic.
+Each two-foot extension adds $90.
+Most of our installs need one or two extensions but we can traverse up to twenty feet through an attic without affecting the amount of light delivered below.
 The 10″ units are $100 less.